Orwell Bridge: Construction

 Pilings were sunk 40 metres into the river bottom; Pigott Foundations of Ormskirk drilled 1142 piles; the main contractor of the substructure was Stevin Construction B.V., a Dutch company.
 The main span was constructed using a balanced cantilever technique, casting sections on alternating sides of the pier in a weekly cycle.
 Høsveis & Bofa of Hønefoss in Norway helped form the box girder (steelwork).
 The roller bearings were from Maurer AG of Germany.
 Mageba UK (Swiss) of Bicester supplied the bridge bearings and expansion joints.
 The pre-stressed concrete box girder sections had VSL tendons and GKN super-strand wire rope.
 The construction gantries were fabricated by Fairfield Mabey.

 It was part of the first section of the Ipswich Bypass; the contracts for the approach roads were given to Costain (£10.7m, eastern) and Cementation (£9.3m, western).
 For this section of the bypass, Robert McGregor & Sons, subcontracting to Cementation laid 6,900m of concrete in 48 days with a slipform paver; Costain laid 10,400m of concrete in 31 days with a concrete train.

 Construction of the bridge began in October 1979 and was completed 1 April 1982.
 It was opened on 17 December 1982 by David Howell, Baron Howell of Guildford, then the Secretary of State for Transport.

 Maintenance

-Bridge bearing replacement works were carried out by Jackson Civil Engineering Ltd during a 52-hour closure of the north deck, carrying the eastbound A14, over the weekend of 11–14 February 2011.
+Bridge bearing replacement works were carried out by Jackson Civil Engineering Ltd over the weekend of 11–14 February 2011, during a 52-hour closure of the north deck, carrying the eastbound A14.
 The new bridge bearings were designed and manufactured by the engineering company, Freyssinet Ltd.

-In February 2014 a meeting of various agencies was held to review to review diversions when A14 and Orwell Bridge are forced to close.
+In February 2014, a meeting of various agencies was held to review diversions when it is necessary for the A14 and Orwell Bridge to be closed.

 Speed limit

 A permanent reduced speed limit of 60 mph was introduced in November 2015 for safety reasons.

+Due to high side-winds, the bridge is often closed during storms.
+To reduce closure time and the pressure it imposes on local roads, in 2021 Highways England installed electronic variable speed limits on the bridge and the approaches each side.
+During certain high winds conditions, rather than closing the bridge, the speed limit can be reduced from 60mph to 40mph.

 Structure

-The Stour and Orwell Walk passes over the bridge.
+The Stour and Orwell Walk passes under the bridge.